arnaud-jamin/Cog/README.md

 - Cog can be used both in editor and package builds.
 It is disabled by default on shipping builds.
 - Press the `[F1]` key or use the `Cog.ToggleInput` console command to open the ImGui Main Menu.
 - Many windows display their contents based on a selected actor.
 The selector actor can be chosen using the `Engine/Selection` window or widget.
+- Widgets such as Stats (FPS, Ping), or Actor Selection, can be added in the main menu bar from the 'Window/Widgets" menu.

 ## Cog Windows